AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_private_voting_contract.md

 <Image img={require('/img/tutorials/voting_flow.png')} />

 * The contract will be initialized with an admin, stored publicly
-* A voter can vote privately, which will call a public function and update the votes publically.
-This keeps who they are, what they have voted for, and whether or not they have voted private - but the vote itself public
+* A voter can vote privately, which will call a public function and update the votes publically
 * The admin can end the voting period, which is a public boolean

 To keep things simple, we won't create ballots or allow for delegate voting.